fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 11.1.0 =
-* [Added] Adds term meta fields to hold phone numbers and sets of hours of operation in the location taxonomy.
+* [Added] Adds term meta fields to hold the pieces of the street address, phone numbers, and sets of hours of operation in the location taxonomy.

 = 11.0.0 =
 * [Added] Adds two meta fields `book_value_kbb` and `book_value_nada` to hold prices provided by Kelley Blue Book and NADA Guides.